INFUSE® Bone Graft & Platelet Rich Plasma

 Safety: PRP is a by-product of the patient’s own blood, therefore, disease transmission is not an issue.

-Convenience: PRP can be generated in the doctor’s office while the patient is undergoing an outpatient surgical procedure, such as placement of dental implants.
+Convenience: PRP can be generated in the doctor’s office while the patient is undergoing an outpatient surgical procedure, such as the placement of dental implants.

 Faster healing: The supersaturation of the wound with PRP, and thus growth factors, produces an increase of tissue synthesis and thus faster tissue regeneration.